Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best NVMe SSDs: The Samsung SSD 990 EVO Plus is a hybrid PCIe Gen 5×2/PCIe Gen 4×4 SSD.

 The Samsung SSD 990 EVO Plus is Samsung’s second attempt at PCIe Gen 5.
-Like the 990 EVO, it operates as a two-lane drive when functioning as a PCIe Gen 5 SSD and as a four-lane drive when operating as a PCIe Gen 4 drive.
+Like the 990 EVO, it operates as a two-lane drive when running as a PCIe Gen 5 SSD and as a four-lane drive when running as a PCIe Gen 4 SSD.
 This approach strikes a balance between delivering the necessary performance and reducing unnecessary heat, and it has proven to be a successful approach.

 8.7 out of 10